What is the hybrid work model – the complete guide

 Distance and cognitive bias

-Last but not least, according to the VitalSmarts study, one of the greatest pains of remote workers are managers and colleagues not sticking to the designed policies.
-Also, there is a greater room for biases and inequities rising in the team.
+Finally, according to the VitalSmarts study, one of the greatest pains of remote workers is managers and colleagues not sticking to the designed policies.
+Furthermore, there is a greater room for biases and inequities rising in the team.
 The silent preference toward either office-based or home-based employees is the best example of the hidden bias that can harm the team spirit.

 Having both the challenges and changes in mind, it is much easier to come up with the hybrid work plan consciously.
 But knowing the risk is not the same as mitigating it.